phalcon-orphanage/docs/es/reference/controllers.rst

 Dispatch Loop
 -------------
 The dispatch loop will be executed within the Dispatcher until there are no actions left to be executed.
 In the previous example only one action was executed.
-Now we'll see how "forward" can provide a more complex flow of operation in the dispatch loop, by forwarding execution to a different controller/action.
+Now we'll see how the :code:`forward()` method can provide a more complex flow of operation in the dispatch loop, by forwarding execution to a different controller/action.

 .. code-block:: php